Overview

 Non-Hookean nanometer-thick beams

-Traditional sound detection techniques rely on pressure-based sensors, such as microphones, hydrophones, and infrasound and ultrasound transducers.
+Traditional sound detection techniques rely on scalar pressure-based sensors, such as microphones, hydrophones, and infrasound and ultrasound transducers.
 However, these technologies face limitations due to the inherent physics involved, making it challenging to efficiently localize sound, isolate signals, and reject background noise.
 In our pursuit to overcome these limitations, we made a biological discovery: the orb-weaving spider possesses an extraordinary hearing mechanism that utilizes its web as an outsourced auditory sensor (PNAS 2022).
-Inspired by this natural phenomenon, we invented the bio-inspired flow microphone (nanophone), which offers an intrinsic directional, broadband sound detection scheme by sensing acoustic particle velocity through flow-sensitive nanostructures (PNAS 2017).
-Leveraging these bio-inspired strategies, we are addressing emerging needs in areas such as precision hearing screening, fully implantable hearing prostheses, high-resolution biomedical imaging, and fluid dynamics measurement.
+Inspired by this natural phenomenon, we invented the bio-inspired flow microphone, which enables vector-based sound detection by sensing acoustic particle velocity through flow-sensitive structures (PNAS 2017).
+Leveraging these bio-inspired strategies, we are advancing applications in precision hearing screening, fully implantable hearing prostheses, high-resolution biomedical imaging, and fluid dynamics measurement.

 We design, fabricate, and characterize integrated micro/nano opto-electro-mechanical systems to explore new measurement regimes for precision sensing, control, and imaging.
 One example is our development of a new class of X-ray optics based on ultrafast MEMS.
 This technology allows us to reduce the width of sub-nm-wavelength hard X-ray pulses from hundreds of picoseconds to picoseconds, enabling the investigation of structural dynamics in matter beyond the limits of synchrotron sources (arXiv 2022).
 We are also pushing the boundaries of mechanical resonators, enabling access to new regimes of sensitivity and dynamical response in devices that underpin essential and everyday technologies (Nano Lett.
 2020).